DJSiddharthVader/Mathematical_Biology_4MB3/assg2/answers/README.txt

 1.
-Make sure knitr is your default program to weave Rnw files (see RStudio > Preferences > Sweave, uncheck ‘Always enable Rnw concordance’)
+Make sure knitr is your default program to weave Rnw files (see RStudio > Preferences > Sweave, also select the option ‘pdflatex’ in ‘Typeset LaTeX into PDF using:’)
 2.
 Open math4MB3_A2_PlagueDoctors.Rnw in RStudio
 3.